How a Parent's Narcissistic Personality Disorder Effects Their Child

 The overriding behavioral sign of a NPD parent is their almost total lack of concern for their child.
 On the surface, and in public, the NPD parent is often unnoticeable as an abusive person.
 Inside the family, there is no doubt for the child that there is something very, very wrong.
-In some cases, this parent will begin to ‘heat up’ and make mistakes that brings negative attention to them and begins to shine a light on their NPD, but in most cases, the abuse continues for years unabated.
+In some cases, this parent will begin to ‘heat up’ and make mistakes that bring negative attention to them and shine a light on their NPD, but in most cases, the abuse continues for years unabated.

-NPD parents, due to the disorder, have little to no regard for their child’s individuality, ambitions, or emotions.
-The NPD parent is quite simply all about themselves, all the time.
+Due to the disorder, NPD parents have little to no regard for their child’s individuality, ambitions, or emotions.
+This parent is quite simply all about themselves, all the time.
 This is a very difficult concept for most normal people to grasp; it is hard to relate to a parent who has no genuine concern for their child other than how that child can enhance the parent’s image, or how the child can be drawn from as a source of ‘narcissistic supply’.
-People with NPD consistently look for and ‘groom’ people with charm, false interest, and quite often lavish gifts in order to get them to commit to relationship with the NPD’d person.
-When they have a child, they have a built in ego supplier.
+People with NPD consistently look for and groom people by using charm, false interest, and lavish gifts to get them to commit to a relationship.
+If they have a child, they have a built-in ego-supplier.
 An individual with NPD absolutely needs to see reactions in the people around them in order to reassure themselves of an identity.
 And they do not really care what kind of reaction it is, as long as they get a reaction.
-So the NPD parent frequently will rapidly change from the most charming, loving and giving parent on the planet to the most enraged, unfeeling, cruel parent imaginable (think of the film ‘Mommy Dearest’).
+So the NPD parent will rapidly transform from the most charming, loving, and giving parent on the planet to the most enraged, unfeeling, cruel parent imaginable (think of the film Mommy Dearest).

 The Child's Experience of NPD Abuse